Braylon Edwards: Cleveland Browns

-New York Jets
+New York Jets (first stint)

-On October 7, 2009, Edwards was traded to the New York Jets for wide receiver Chansi Stuckey, linebacker Jason Trusnik and a third and fifth round draft pick in the 2010 NFL Draft.
+On October 7, 2009, Edwards was traded to the New York Jets for wide receiver Chansi Stuckey, linebacker Jason Trusnik, and a third and fifth round draft pick in the 2010 NFL draft.
 Edwards cited a need for a "fresh start" following the deal's completion.
 In 12 games for New York, Braylon had 35 catches for 541 yards and four touchdowns.
-Braylon had his first taste of the post-season in the 2009–10 NFL playoffs.
-In the Jets first two games, Braylon only had 4 catches for 56 yards but in the AFC Championship against the Indianapolis Colts, Braylon caught an 80-yard touchdown pass to give the Jets their first points of the game.
-He finished the game with 2 catches for 100 yards and a touchdown as the Jets lost 30-17.
+Braylon had his first taste of the postseason in the 2009–10 NFL playoffs.
+In the Jets' first two games, Braylon only had four catches for 56 yards, but in the AFC Championship against the Indianapolis Colts, Braylon caught an 80-yard touchdown pass to give the Jets their first points of the game.
+He finished the game with two catches for 100 yards and a touchdown as the Jets lost 30–17.

-Edwards remained with the New York Jets in 2010, catching 53 passes for 904 yards and 7 touchdowns.
+Edwards remained with the New York Jets in 2010, catching 53 passes for 904 yards and seven touchdowns.

 San Francisco 49ers

-On August 4, 2011, Edwards signed a one-year contract worth $1 million with the San Francisco 49ers.
-The contract would have increased to $3.5 million had Edwards recorded a 90-yard-catch or Pro Bowl season.
+On August 4, 2011, Edwards signed a one-year, $1 million contract with the San Francisco 49ers.
+The contract would have increased to $3.5 million had Edwards recorded a 90-yard catch or a Pro Bowl season.
 He started five games and was waived by the 49ers on December 27 without having achieved either incentive.